Code-Nycticebus/cebus/docs/README.md

 ## Set Operations

 Perform basic set operations such as adding, removing, and extending sets with multiple elements:

 - `set_add`: Add an element to the set.
 Returns false if the element already exists.
 - `set_remove`: Remove an element from the set.
 - `set_extend`: Add multiple elements to the set at once.

 Copy and resize sets for handling dynamic set sizes:

 - `set_copy`: Create a duplicate of a set.
-- `set_resize`: Adjust the internal capacity of the set.
+- `set_resize`: Adjust the capacity of the set.
+Used for preallocating space.
-- `set_reserve`: Ensure the set has enough capacity for a specified number of elements.
+- `set_reserve`: Reserves space in the set.
+Used before adding multiple elements

 ## Set Query Operations

 Query the set for the presence of elements, equality with another set, or subset and disjoint relationships:

 - `set_contains`: Check if an element is in the set.
 - `set_eq`: Check if two sets are equal.